 Where does the word humus come from?

-The word "humus" comes from Latin, where it originally means "earth" or "soil."
-In the context of soil science, humus describes the organic component of soil that results from the decomposition of plant and animal remains.
-This decomposition is primarily driven by soil microorganisms and leads to the formation of a dark, nutrient-rich substance that is essential for soil fertility.
+The word "humus" comes from Latin, where it originally meant "earth" or "soil."
+In the context of soil science, humus describes the organic component of the soil, which is produced by the decomposition of plant and animal remains.
+This decomposition is primarily driven by microorganisms in the soil and leads to the formation of a dark, nutrient-rich substance that is essential for soil fertility.

-Humus plays a central role in agricultural science and ecology, contributing to improving soil structure, increasing soil water retention, and binding nutrients essential for plant growth.
-In modern usage of the word in German and other languages, humus is often discussed in the context of composting and sustainable agriculture, where it is synonymous with high-quality, organically enriched soil.
+Humus plays a central role in agricultural science and ecology, as it contributes to improving soil structure, increasing the soil's water retention capacity, and binding nutrients essential for plant growth.
+In modern usage in German and other languages, humus is often discussed in the context of composting and sustainable agriculture, where it is synonymous with high-quality, organically enriched soil.

-The etymological root of the word, meaning “earth” or “soil” in Latin, underlines the fundamental importance of humus as the basis for fertile soil and a healthy ecosystem.
+The etymological root of the word to "earth" or "soil" in Latin underlines the fundamental importance of humus as the basis for fertile soil and a healthy ecosystem.

 Why do you call it gardener's gold?

-Humus is often referred to as "gardener's gold," a metaphor that underscores its enormous importance and value in horticulture and agriculture.
+Humus is often called "gardeners' gold," a metaphor that underscores its enormous importance and value in horticulture and agriculture.
 Here are some reasons why humus is so valuable:

 1. Improvement of soil structure